ManishKumar-Maganlal/ManishKumarMaganlal/README.md

 - 👋 Hi, I’m @ManishKumar-Maganlal
-- 👀 I’m interested in AI, Mahince learning
+- 👀 I’m interested in Data Analyst, AI and Mahince learning
-- 🌱 I’m currently learning Machine learning
 - 📫 How to reach me @manishkumar.m2801@yahoo.com

 <!---